Meet Our Current Teachers

 Gina Henry created Go Global, Inc. to empower people to travel as much as they want.
 She has been taking about ten free vacations per year over the past quarter-century.
 Check out www.goglobalinc.com for more info.

-Clan Mother Teri Hislop is a tribal member of the Lenape Nation of Pennsylvania and Keeper of Traditional Craft.
+Teri Hislop Clan Mother is a tribal member of the Lenape Nation of Pennsylvania and Keeper of Traditional Craft.
 She tells stories through her illustrative beadwork and other traditional crafts such as pine needle basketry.
 She is also an instructor of the Lenape language.

 Rebecca Hoenig has been an artist and art teacher for several decades.
 She is particularly inspired by nature and begins most of her work with drawing and observation from life.
 Rebecca loves to share her experience and enthusiasm for collage and to help students tap into their creativity.